Education

 Learning as we grow

-We provide learning opportunities to inspire personal connection to our food sources, share regenerative farming practices, and grow the next generation of sustainable farmers and mindful eaters.
+Here at the Kearsarge Food Hub, we provide learning opportunities to inspire personal connection to our food sources, share regenerative farming practices, and grow the next generation of sustainable farmers and mindful eaters!

-From curriculum-based programs at Sweet Beet Farm with hands-on opportunities to explore the farm and forest ecosystems, to career readiness training for aspiring farmers, our goal is to nurture a community of learners as they form connections with our life-affirming local food system.
+From curriculum-based programs for our youth with hands-on opportunities to explore the farm and forest ecosystems, to gardening resources that help us all reclaim the knowledge of how to grow food, our goal is to nurture a community of learners as we form connections with our life-affirming local food system.

-Experiences designed to get kids and teenagers on the farm and into the forest; immersed in the ecosystems that sustain us.
-From preschoolers to highschoolers, find the right opportunity for your child, classroom, or homeschool group.
+We create experiences designed to get kids and teenagers on the farm and into the forest and immersed in the ecosystems that sustain us.
+Find the right opportunity for your child, classroom, or homeschool group today!

 All of our programs are: